ginchoco/ginchoco.github.io/README.txt

-A minimalist portfolio with base thanks to @ajlkn and @html5up.net, edited by @ginchoco.
+A minimalist portfolio inspired by @bchiang7, edited by @ginchoco.